AdaGold/betsy/README.md

 ### Restrictions

 - Do not use gems for user authentication (such as Devise)
-- Do not use Rails `scaffold` generator (All other Rails generators are fine)

 ### Getting Started

 1. As a group decide on an app name (this may help lead the aesthetic)
-1. As a group decide on a team name (this will amuse me)
+1. As a group decide on a team name (this will amuse your instructors)
 1. Create a branch on the master repo with your team name
 1. Have one person on your team fork/clone the project master as per usual.
   1. Figure out your workflow for the project, re: Git and Task management